stgeorgi/azure-docs/articles/virtual-desktop/app-attach-faq.md

 Using MSIX app attach over HTTP or HTTPs is currently not supported.

+## Can I use MSIX app attach with Office applications?

+Usinx MSIX app attach to deliver Office applications is currently not supported.

 ## Can I restage the same MSIX application?

 Yes.
 You can restage applications you've already restaged, and this shouldn't cause any errors.